 Superior Crafts and More makes and repairs furniture using wicker, cane and rope.
 They also will re upholster furniture and refinish them as well.
 They also make wicker clothes baskets.
 When production is in full swing, the company hires a full complement of 15 employees.

 The workshop is open Mondays to Fridays from 8.00 am to 5 pm and on Saturdays from 9.00 am to 4 pm.
 It is located at the back of the Jamaica Society for the Blind’s property at 111 1/2 Old Hope Road, Kingston 6.
 You can call Claudette at 522-9264.
-Their facebook page is http://www.facebook.com/superiorcraftandmoreciety where you can see more photographs and price information.
+You can look at their Facebook page where you can see more photographs and price information.

 (c) A. Pierre Sobers 2016